On this page

 What supporting documents do I need for I-601A?

 Include all required evidence and supporting documents as outlined in the Specific Instructions.
-Provide a copy of your immigrant visa processing fee receipt issued by DOS, or other proof of fee payment.
+Provide a copy of your DOS-issued immigrant visa processing fee receipt or other proof of payment.
 If available, also submit a copy of the immigrant visa petition approval notice (Form I-797, Notice of Action).

 Who is eligible to file I-601A?

-Form I-601A serves as an application for a provisional unlawful presence waiver.
-It enables eligible individuals residing in the United States to seek a waiver for inadmissibility due to unlawful presence before departing for consular processing of their immigrant visa applications.
-This form targets those who have accumulated unlawful presence in the U.S. and wish to circumvent the three- or ten-year reentry bar.
-For comprehensive guidance, consult the official instructions.
+Form I-601A is designed for individuals in the United States seeking a provisional unlawful presence waiver.
+This waiver allows applicants to address grounds of inadmissibility related to unlawful presence before departing the U.S. for consular processing of their immigrant visa applications.
+It specifically targets those who have accumulated unlawful presence and wish to circumvent the three- or ten-year reentry bar.
+For the most up-to-date eligibility criteria, consult the official I-601A instructions.

 What happens after I submit I-601A?

-Upon submitting Form I-601A, USCIS will provide a Confirmation of Receipt to acknowledge acceptance of your application.
-Following this, you may be required to attend a biometrics appointment, participate in an interview, or submit additional evidence, contingent on the specifics of your case.
-To track the progress of your application, you can use the receipt number provided in your notice to check your case status online.
+Once you have submitted Form I-601A, USCIS will send you a confirmation of receipt to acknowledge acceptance of your application.
+Following this, you might be required to attend a biometrics appointment, participate in an interview, or provide additional evidence, depending on the specifics of your case.
+To stay updated on your case status, you can use the receipt number provided in your notice to track progress online.

 What are common reasons I-601A gets rejected?

-Neglecting to submit necessary evidence can lead to the rejection or denial of your application.
-Omitting a copy of the immigrant visa petition approval notice might cause processing delays or rejection.
-Other frequent issues include using an outdated form edition, missing signatures, leaving sections incomplete, and submitting incorrect fee amounts.
+Neglecting to submit the necessary evidence could lead to the rejection or denial of your application.
+Not including a copy of the immigrant visa petition approval notice might cause processing delays or rejection.
+Other frequent issues include using an outdated form edition, missing signatures, incomplete sections, and incorrect fee amounts.
 Ensure all requirements are thoroughly checked before sending your application.

 Can I request a fee waiver for I-601A?